 The GRE is no longer required.
 Any scores submitted will not be considered during application review.

 - January 15 - Decisions provided by end of March.

 All application materials, including official transcripts from all schools attended and letters of recommendation, must be received in SOPHAS before the deadline in order to be reviewed.
 Applications completed after January 15 will not be considered.

-The PhD in Epidemiology Admissions Committee considers each applicant holistically, on the basis of all components in the application.
+The PhD in Epidemiology Admissions Committee considers each application holistically, on the basis of all components.
 We encourage all interested applicants to apply.
 Successful applicants typically demonstrate the following characteristics:

 - Cumulative GPA of 3.0 or higher

 - At least one year of work or volunteer experience with conducting epidemiologic research or performing analyses of epidemiologic data